austinbillings/supergulp/README.md

 ```

 Following these examples, we are able to run `gulp`, and both the 'compile-sass' and 'build-app' tasks run.
 Additionally, a watcher is setup on their source files and they are recompiled to our output directory when saved.
 We can also run 'gulp styles', which will build our sass files, and watch the sources.
 If we run 'gulp build', our sass files are compiled but the sources are not watched.

-## Getting started

-First, your gulp tasks should be kept as separate javascript files in a directory of your choosing.
-By default, supergulp uses the `./gulp` directory based on wherever your gulpfile is.
-Each file containing a gulp task should use `module.exports` to export a function that takes the following arguments:
-- `gulp`, (required) the same instance of gulp that is passed to all the task files (Be sure **not** to `require('gulp')`)
-- `config`, (optional, but recommended) a global configuration object of your design, which is exported by your config file (default: './gulp.config.js')
-- `hook`, (optional) a function which allows you to "hook" tasks into "task sets", for instance into your "default" gulp task. `hook` itself is a function that takes three arguments:
-  - `taskName`, a string or array of strings indicating the already-declared task to be "hooked",
-  - `watch`, a glob pattern to "watch" and re-fire the given tasks when files are changed (default: `null`)
-  - `set`, the name of the parent task/set of tasks to hook into. (default: `'default'`) Note that "sets" of tasks should not be explicitly declared with `gulp.task`, but are generated automatically by supergulp.